alkhalifas/learn-node/README.md

 **For you to do**:

 1. Change the script such that logs the sum of the elements in the list concatenated list.
+- Modified such that k now concats correctly
 2. Does the code look unweildy to you?
+- It can be when you have too many callbacks

 ### Promise

 **For you to do**:

 1. Run the script in "asynchronous/promise.js".
 Explain the order of execution based on the logged messages.
+- The order is do more stuff > in main > processing ... > Kim

 2. Change the value of i to 12.
 How does it change the promise's execution?
+- The order will now be: found bad index > in main > processing ... > Bad index rejected

-3. Run the script in "asynchronous/promise1.js".
+4. Run the script in "asynchronous/promise1.js".
 Explain the order of execution based on the logged messages.
 4. Do promises run before or after process.nextTick()?
 5. Run the script in "asynchronous/promise2.js".
 Explain the order of execution based on the logged messages.
 6. Discuss the implications of running a computationally expensive task in a promise.